syseleven/grav-docs-syseleven-stack/user/pages/04.Reference/02.regions/docs.en.md

 +--------------------------------------+--------------+--------+-------------------------------------------+-------------------------+----------+
 ```

-Once selected we can start using resources via API and templates.
+Once the region is selected you can start using resources via API and templates.